vkurilin/flakeheaven/docs/commands/dropqa.md

 + Removes unused codes from `noQA`.
 + Removes bare `noQA` that says "ignore everything on this line" and is a bad practice.

-Of course, it is fully integrated with FlakeHell and will take into account all rules from the config.
+Of course, it is fully integrated with FlakeHeaven and will take into account all rules from the config.

 ```python
 # before